Games

-All different Minecraft biomes in 1.19
+All different Minecraft biomes in 1.20

 Badlands

 Badlands are rare warm biomes in Minecraft that contain an abundant supply of Terracotta.
-While badlands are great for collecting gold and other crafting materials, you cannot expect to settle here because there’s a lack of trees, grass, and water, among other necessities.
+While they are great for collecting gold and other crafting materials, you cannot expect to settle here because there’s a lack of trees, grass, and water, among other necessities.

 Badlands in Minecraft are further divided into:

-- Wooden Badlands – The uppermost layer of these Badlands contains grass, coarse dirt, and oak trees.
+• Wooden Badlands – The uppermost layer of these Badlands contains grass, coarse dirt, and oak trees.

-- Eroded Badlands – These badlands feature Terracotta hoodoos like the ones in USA’s Bryce Cannon.
+• Eroded Badlands – These badlands feature Terracotta hoodoos like the ones in USA’s Bryce Cannon.

 Beach

-Just like in real life, beach biomes in Minecraft generate wherever land meets the ocean.
+Just like in real life, beach biomes in Minecraft are generated wherever land meets the ocean.
 You won’t find any natural resources here but there’s a chance of stumbling upon shipwrecks and buried treasures.
 Having said that, you can easily find turtles on beaches, and here’s a guide on how to tame and breed turtles in Minecraft.

 Beach biomes are further divided into:

-- Stony Shore – A beach full of stones and no sand due to which turtles do not spawn here.
+• Stony Shore – A beach full of stones and no sand, due to which turtles do not spawn here.

 Desert